Heaters for sale

 No, none of our heaters are electric.

-This type of heater is entirely portable and can be lit automatically by battery power, or manually by directly lighting the wick.
+This type of heater is entirely portable and can be lit automatically, via battery power, or manually by directly lighting the wick.
 They have no electric parts whatsoever.

-The Inverter and Kero4600 require mains power, however they are not electrical heaters.
+The Inverter heater is a fan-assist heater.
+It require mains power, however they are not electrical heaters.

 They use mains power to start the fan, for their internal thermometer and well, that’s about it.
 At the time of writing, the inverter uses less than €0.04 per hour in electricity (As of September 2022).
 A similarly powered electric heater would cost €0.68 an hour.
 Over 8 hours that works out at €5.44 in electricity alone.